drdeford/Ranking_Trees/README.md

 # Python code and Jupyter notebooks for *Ranking Trees Based on Global Centrality Measures*

-Trees, or connected graphs with no cycles, are a commonly studied combinatorial family, and the star graph and path graph of a fixed size are frequently extremal values for natural metrics on networks and graphs.
-In the paper *Ranking Trees Based on Global Centrality Measures*, we prove several monotonicity results for global centrality measures and Stirling numbers that interpolate these extremes.
+Trees, or connected graphs with no cycles, are a commonly studied combinatorial family, and the star graph and the path of a fixed order $n$ frequently provide extremal values for natural metrics on networks and graphs.
+In the paper *Ranking Trees Based on Global Centrality Measures*, we prove inequalities for several global centrality measures, such as global closeness and betweenness centralities, and for graphical Stirling numbers of the first kind that interpolate these extremes.
+Moreover, we provide two algorithms that allow us to traverse the space of non-isomorphic trees of a fixed order, one towards the star graph of the same order and the other towards the path.
+Furthermore, we investigate the relationship between these global centrality measures on the one hand and the $(n-2)$-nd Stirling numbers of the first kind for small trees on the other hand, demonstrating a strong association between them, in particular with respect to the partial orderings obtained from applying our two interpolating algorithms.
+Based on our observations from these small trees, we prove general bounds that relate the $(n-2)$nd Stirling numbers of the first kind of trees of order $n$ to these global centrality measures.
+Finally, we provide two related approaches to totally order the set of all non-isomorphic trees of fixed order.
+We show that the totally ordering obtained from one of these approaches is consistent with the poset structure obtained from our two tree interpolation algorithms in addition to being one of the features to use for predicting the $(n-2)$-nd Stirling numbers of the first kind for small trees.
 The Python code here helps us explore some of these properties computationally.

 ## **Ranking\_Trees--Centrality\_Bounds\_1.0.ipynb**